Boadu 13mins, 73mins

 Last time out, the u18s kicked off the new campaign in the same way as they ended last term’s regular season fixtures – with a comfortable 4-1 triumph, although against Blackburn rather than Newcastle this time.

-The French youth international made his presence felt from the off, rattling the crossbar with the first chance of the game inside five minutes.
+Thierry Ambrose made his presence felt from the off, rattling the crossbar with the first chance of the game inside five minutes.

 City seized control and refused to relinquish it, and Bersant Celina was unlucky not to open the scoring after he used a short corner to find some space and drove towards goal before unleashing a shot that flew into the sidenetting.